-You should never offer or accept a gift or any other item of value in exchange for a business decision or if doing so would appear to obligate either the offeror or the recipient with respect to a decision involving Regions' business.
+You should never offer or accept any item of value in exchange for a business decision or if doing so would appear to obligate either the offeror or the recipient with respect to a decision involving Regions' business.
 Note that an "item of value" may include discounts on products or services that are not available to other members of the general public (or to all Regions associates), stock options, and offers of employment or consulting opportunities for you or an immediate family member.